Max Weber: Inspirations

-Weber was strongly influenced by German idealism, particularly by neo-Kantianism.
-He was exposed to it by Heinrich Rickert, who was his professorial colleague at the University of Freiburg.
-The neo-Kantian belief that reality was essentially chaotic and incomprehensible, with all rational order deriving from the way the human mind focused its attention on certain aspects of reality and organised the resulting perceptions was particularly important to Weber's scholarship.
-His opinions regarding social scientific methodology showed parallels with the work of the contemporary neo-Kantian philosopher and sociologist Georg Simmel.
-Weber was also influenced by Kantian ethics more generally, but he came to think of them as being obsolete in a modern age that lacked religious certainties.
-His interpretation of Kant and neo-Kantianism was pessimistic as a result.
+Weber was strongly influenced by German idealism, particularly the neo-Kantianism of the Southwestern School.
+Heinrich Rickert and Wilhelm Windelband were significant figures in this school.
+He understood Immanuel Kant through moral psychology and philosophical anthropology.
+Weber's methodology and ethics were also influenced by him.
+In terms of methodology, he used the neo-Kantian conceptual framework to articulate his own concepts.
+Weber was also influenced by Kantian ethics in that he ascribed to the categorical imperative and sought non-arbitrary freedom.
+However, he considered Kantian ethics to be obsolete in a modern age without religious certainties.
+His responses to the questions posed by Kant and neo-Kantianism were pessimistic as a result.

 Weber was responding to Friedrich Nietzsche's philosophy's effect on modern thought.
-His goal in the field of ethics was to find non-arbitrarily defined freedom in what he interpreted as a post-metaphysical age.
-That represented a division between the parts of his thought that represented Kantianism and Nietzscheanism.
-After his debate with Oswald Spengler in 1920, Weber said that the world was significantly intellectually influenced by Nietzsche and Marx.
-In The Protestant Work Ethic and the Spirit of Capitalism and "Science as a Vocation", Weber negatively described "die 'letzten Menschen'" ("the 'last men'"), who were Nietzschean "specialists without spirit" who he warned about in both texts.
-Similarly, he also used Nietzsche's concept of ressentiment in his discussion of theodicy, but he interpreted it differently.
-Weber disliked Nietzsche's emotional approach to the subject and did not interpret it as a type of Judaism-derived slave morality.
+His goal in the field of ethics was to find non-arbitrarily defined freedom in what he interpreted as a post-metaphysical age, representing a division between the Kantian and Nietzschean parts of his thought.
+After his 1920 debate with Oswald Spengler, Weber said that the world was significantly intellectually influenced by Nietzsche and Marx.
+In The Protestant Work Ethic and the Spirit of Capitalism and "Science as a Vocation", Weber negatively described and warned about "die 'letzten Menschen'" ("the 'last men'"), who were Nietzschean "specialists without spirit".
+He also used Nietzsche's concept of ressentiment in his discussion of theodicy, but disliked Nietzsche's emotional approach to it and did not interpret it as Judaism-derived slave morality.